 Finding the right network

 If undecided on a network, first check out my earlier guide.
 It covers the largest 4G packages each network and virtual operator provides in Ireland.
-All three major networks offer a prepay mobile broadband option, so I recommend getting a prepay broadband SIM with each.
+All three major networks offer a prepay mobile broadband option, so I recommend getting a prepay voice SIM with each.
 It’s a small price to pay to avoid the hassle of signing up to a broadband contract just to test the network, only to have to cancel it if it doesn’t work out.

 Performing test runs